A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: A Unified Regret Lower Bound

-\begin{proof}[Proof Sketch] We provide the full detailed proof in \Cref{app:lower-bound-corruption}.
+\end{theorem} \begin{proof}[Proof Sketch] We provide the full detailed proof in \Cref{app:lower-bound-corruption}.
 Our construction follows the standard lower bound framework of \citet{lykouris2018corruption,bogunovic2021corrupted} and considers a noiseless scenario, although we emphasize that the same argument extends to stochastic scenarios such as Bernoulli (\Cref{app:logistic}) and Poisson (\Cref{app:poisson}).
 To rigorously test the dependency on ${\kappa}$, we embed the true parameter $\tilde{\vtheta}_\star$ deep within the ``flat region'' (saturation regime)\footnote{This is because in regimes where $\mu$ has large curvature, ${\kappa} = \Theta(1)$, which is an arguably uninteresting regime.} of $\mu$ and investigate whether ${\kappa}$ emerges multiplicatively in the lower bound.
-We conclude that somewhat surprisingly, it does not.
 The key intuition is that while a flatter curvature (smaller $\dmu$) increases statistical hardness—allowing the adversary to confuse the learner with a smaller corruption budget—it simultaneously reduces the instantaneous regret of selecting a suboptimal arm by the exact same factor.
-Consequently, the curvature term cancels out in the regret: $\Reg(T) \gtrsim (d C/\Delta) \times \Delta = d C$, where the suboptimality gap $\Delta$ induced by the adversary potentially scales with ${\kappa}$. \end{proof}
+Thus, even though the adversary's suboptimality gap $\Delta$ potentially scales with ${\kappa}$, it cancels out as $\Reg(T) \gtrsim (d C/\Delta) \times \Delta = d C$. \end{proof}

-We conclude by discussing the lower bounds presented above. \paragraph{Tightness.} We first examine the corruption-free component of our lower bound (\Cref{thm:lower-bound}), $\tilde{\Omega}\left( d \sqrt{\sum_t {g(\tau_t)} {\dmu_{t,\star}}} \right)$.
+\paragraph{Tightness.} We first examine the corruption-free component of our lower bound (\Cref{thm:lower-bound}), $\tilde{\Omega}\left( d \sqrt{\sum_t {g(\tau_t)} {\dmu_{t,\star}}} \right)$.
 This result subsumes the instance-wise minimax lower bound for logistic bandits~\citep[Theorem 2]{abeille2021logistic} (up to a $\log T$ factor), as well as the lower bound for heteroskedastic linear bandits~\citep[Theorem 4.1]{he2025lowerbound}.
 Regarding the corruption-dependent term, our lower bound of $\Omega(d C)$ matches that of \citet[Theorem 3]{bogunovic2021corrupted} for linear bandits.
 We also highlight that this establishes the first regret lower bound for Poisson bandits.

 Comparing these results with our unified regret upper bound (\Cref{theorem:regret}), we observe that our algorithm is instance-wise minimax-optimal, up to a factor of ${\kappa}$ in the corruption term and logarithmic factors.
 This \emph{simultaneously} covers various bandit instances, such as logistic, Poisson, and heteroskedastic Gaussian linear bandits.
 We elaborate on the gap involving ${\kappa}$ below.